Arteglam/BoardGameHub/README.md

 This project is build for the SoftUni Angular Course Regular Exam on December 2024.

 ## About the project
 The idea of the project is to be a board game enthusiasts hub.
-This is a web app where you can browse board games, create them, rate them, add them to your personal collection and comment something about them.
+This is a web app where you can browse board games, create them, add them to your personal collection and comment something about them.
 The users have personal profile pages where then can store their favorite games.
-They can add, edit, delete the games they have in their personal collection in the profile.
+They can edit and delete the games they created.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.